aldebaran/qibuild/doc/source/hacking/contrib/writing_new_tests.rst

      try:
           module.do()
-     except Exception as e:
+     except qisys.error.Error as e:
+          # "normal" exception raise, display it in red
+          # and exit
           ui.error(str(e))
+     except SystemExit as e:
+          # sys.exit or ui.fatal called, assume
+          # error message has already been displayed
+          # and exit
+          sys.exit(e.code)
+     except:
+          # Unexpected except raises:
+          # Generate a bug report

 So it's important to check the correctness of the error message.

+Also, all exceptions raised by qibuild should derive from ``qisys.error.Error`` in order to identify unexpected errors.

-This is how to do it:
+This is how you should test the exception you raise:

 .. code-block:: python

     import pytest

     # pylint: disable-msg=E1101
-    with pytest.raises(Exception) as e:
+    with pytest.raises(qisys.error.Error) as e:
         do_something_that_should_raise()
     assert "Bad input"  in e.value.message